 The biblical account starts out with the earth being a formless mass that He created.
-Within six days, God created what occupies the universe.
+Within six days, God created it and most of what occupies the universe.
 During those days, He also created all that is on the Earth.